Doctor-Vee/paypro-transaction-service/README.md

 - Set up PostgreSQL databases for each of them and add your database configuration to the two application.properties files found in the config folder and resources folder.
 - Start up your Kafka server
 - Start the application
+The application should start running on PORT 7501